appinho/SARosPerceptionKitti/README.md

 3) Converting a scenario (e.g. `0060` like in the video above) from the KITTI Raw Dataset to a ROSbag file

 * Download two files: Synced+rectified data and its calibration file from [KITTI Dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php)
-* Store the two files in a separate directory (e.g. /data/)
+* Store and then unzip the two files
-* Unzip the two files
 * Install [Kitti2Bag](https://github.com/tomas789/kitti2bag) and convert both files into one ROSbag file:

 ```
 pip install kitti2bag
+cd ~/kitti_data/
 kitti2bag -t 2011_09_26 -r 0060 raw_synced
 ```

+CAUTION: Code won't create an output currently because the images and pointclouds are not perfectly synced and therefore the ROS routine is not called!

 4) Run the code:

 ```
-roslaunch tracking tracking.launch
+roslaunch sensor_processing sensor.launch
 ```
 (Check the launch file and adjust the parameters)